Four Thirds system

-The Four Thirds System is a standard created by Olympus and Eastman Kodak for digital single-lens reflex camera (DSLR) and mirrorless camera design and development.
+The Four Thirds System is a standard created by Olympus and Eastman Kodak for digital single-lens reflex camera (DSLR) design and development.
+Four Thirds refers to both the size of the image sensor (4/3") as well as the aspect ratio (4:3).
+The Olympus E-1 was the first Four Thirds DSLR, announced and released in 2003.
+In 2008, Olympus and Panasonic began publicizing the Micro Four Thirds system, a mirrorless camera system which used the same sensor size; by eliminating the reflex mirror, the Micro Four Thirds cameras were significantly smaller than the Four Thirds cameras.
+The first Micro Four Thirds cameras were released in 2009 and the final Four Thirds cameras were released in 2010; by that time, approximately 15 Four Thirds camera models had been released by Olympus and Panasonic in total.

-The system provides a standard that, with digital cameras and lenses available from multiple manufacturers, allows for the interchange of lenses and bodies from different manufacturers. seems to cover the standard.
+The system provides a standard that permits interoperability of digital cameras and lenses made by different manufacturers.
 Proponents describe it as an open standard, but companies may use it only under a non-disclosure agreement.

-Unlike older single-lens reflex (SLR) systems, Four Thirds was designed from the start to be entirely digital.
+Unlike older single-lens reflex (SLR) systems, Four Thirds was designed from the start for digital cameras.
 Many lenses are extensively computerised, to the point that Olympus offers firmware updates for many of them.
 Lens design has been tailored to the requirements of digital sensors, most notably through telecentric designs.

-The size of the sensor is significantly smaller than for most DSLRs and this implies that lenses, especially telephoto lenses, can be smaller.
+The image sensor format, between those of larger SLRs using "full-frame" and APS-C sensors, and smaller point-and-shoot compact digital cameras, yields intermediate levels of cost, performance, and convenience.
+The size of the sensor is smaller than most DSLRs and this implies that lenses, especially telephoto lenses, can be smaller.
 For example, a Four Thirds lens with a 300 mm focal length would cover about the same angle of view as a 600 mm focal length lens for the 35 mm film standard, and is correspondingly more compact.
-Thus, the Four Thirds System has crop factor (focal length multiplier) of about 2, and while this enables longer focal length for greater magnification, it does not necessarily aid the manufacture of wide angle lenses.
+Thus, the Four Thirds System has crop factor (aka focal length multiplier) of about 2, and while this enables longer focal length for greater magnification, it does not necessarily aid the manufacture of wide angle lenses.

-The image sensor format, between those of larger SLRs and smaller point-and-shoot compact digital cameras, yields intermediate levels of cost, performance, and convenience.